Donaim/miseq-workflow-pres/slides.md

 **Remapping approach:**
 - Map reads to known reference genomes (like HXB2)
 - Build consensus from the aligned reads
-- Used for clinical V3 work
+- Used for V3 work

 **De novo assembly:**
 - Assemble reads into contigs without a reference